Fall Semester classes

 - Spring Semester 2017 College Readiness: January – May 2017.
 Exact dates to be set.
 4 days a week: Tuesday – Wednesday – Thursday – Friday 10:00 am – 1:00 pm.

 - Summer Grammar Class 2017

-Skills students attain through the College Readiness course:
+Skills students attain in College Readiness Academy: